 So which strategy should you use?

 The best strategy is to have a maintenance program incorporating both of these types of maintenance according to each scenario.
-Remember that considering Corrective Maintenance is still (albeit less) necessary when adopting these strategies.
+Remember that considering Reactive Maintenance is still (albeit less) necessary when adopting these strategies.